 lat = lattice structure of reference configuration z = number of nearest neighbors in the reference structure ielement = atomic number atwt = atomic weight alat = lattice constant of reference structure esub = energy per atom (eV) in the reference structure at equilibrium asub = "A" parameter for MEAM (see e.g. (Baskes))

 The alpha, b0, b1, b2, b3, t0, t1, t2, t3 parameters correspond to the standard MEAM parameters in the literature (Baskes) (the b parameters are the standard beta parameters).
+Note that only parameters normalized to t0 = 1.0 are supported.
 The rozero parameter is an element-dependent density scaling that weights the reference background density (see e.g. equation 4.5 in (Gullet)) and is typically 1.0 for single-element systems.
 The ibar parameter selects the form of the function G(Gamma) used to compute the electron density; options are

 0 => G = sqrt(1+Gamma) 1 => G = exp(Gamma/2) 2 => not implemented 3 => G = 2/(1+exp(-Gamma)) 4 => G = sqrt(1+Gamma) -5 => G = +-sqrt(abs(1+Gamma))

 If used, the MEAM parameter file contains settings that override or complement the library file settings.
 Examples of such parameter files are in the potentials directory with a “.meam” suffix.
 Their format is the same as is read by other Fortran MD codes.
 Aside from blank and comment lines (start with #) which can appear anywhere, each line has one of the following forms.
 Each line can also have a trailing comment (starting with #) which is ignored.

 keyword = value keyword(I) = value keyword(I,J) = value keyword(I,J,K) = value